 I have undertaken applied research in a number of different African, Asian, Latin American and European countries.
 My work is framed by internationally funded research projects and includes collaborations with UN agencies and NGOs.

 I am senior researcher at the Department of Geoinformatics – Z_GIS at the University of Salzburg in Austria where I coordinate the research area ‘Integrated Spatial Indicators’ (ISI).
-Currently, I am seconded as a senior expert to the United Nations Office for Outer Space Affairs (UNOOSA) and its Platform for Space-based Information for Disaster Management and Emergency Response (UN-SPIDER).
+In 2016 and 2017 I was seconded as a senior expert to the United Nations Office for Outer Space Affairs (UNOOSA) and its Platform for Space-based Information for Disaster Management and Emergency Response (UN-SPIDER).